 Open government can better people’s lives by improving the quality of and access to public services, including health, education, and water and sanitation.

-Instead, successful OGP commitments include both transparency and accountability components.
+As of July 2022, over 107 OGP members have made reform commitments related to public services.
+While most OGP commitments just focus on transparency, data shows that the most successful commitments also include an accountability component.
 For example, in Nigeria, civil society monitors whether young children are receiving food from school programs.
 In Mongolia, students, parents, and teachers serve as social accountability activists, improving school performance and healthcare in their communities.

 Yet, less than a third of OGP public service commitments specifically mention accountability.
 Of those that do, nearly half do not describe the actual means of achieving accountability–whether through citizen participation in oversight, the courts, audits, or complaint mechanisms.
+OGP’s decade report also highlights that better commitment performance is needed for public service delivery.
 OGP members can improve the performance of public service commitments by better clarifying who will be more accountable to whom and through which channels.

-As an area of increasing priority, OGP supports the efforts of countries and increasingly, members of the OGP Local Program, to improve their public services by including vulnerable or historically excluded groups in the co-creation process.
-OGP also coordinates with partners to help OGP members develop commitments with meaningful impact on public service delivery, including through the Multi-Donor Trust Fund.
+As an area of increasing priority, OGP supports the efforts of countries and increasingly, OGP Local members, to improve their public services by including vulnerable or historically excluded groups in the co-creation process.
+OGP also coordinates with partners to help OGP members develop commitments with meaningful impact on public service delivery, such as through the now-completed Multi-Donor Trust Fund.

 If you’d like to learn about how OGP members work on water and sanitation issues, view our Natural Resources page here.